 The final method of testing required us to have officially picked the gearbox we intended to use.
 This last test tested the strength of the final selected gearbox and allowed us to refine the design to best match the final product.
 For every failure we would go back and redesign parts to improve the design's performance.

-2.3 Spring PlanDiscussion
+2.3 Discussion

 2.3.1 Motor